We Represent Survivors in Lawsuits Against Lyft and Uber

 (Keep in mind that a rape kit is not always readily available.
 However, medical records can provide essential evidence.)

 Damages Available in an Uber Sexual Assault Lawsuit

 Enduring a sexual assault is a destabilizing experience for many survivors.
 The effects of trauma can bleed into other areas of your life, including your career, relationships, and finances.
-For example, a survivor who was assaulted by an Uber driver may develop severe depression that causes them to underperform at work and need to see a therapist on a weekly basis.
-The emotional toll of the sexual assault, the cost of a career setback, and the expense of therapy can all potentially be considered damages in an Uber sexual assault lawsuit.
+For example, a survivor who was assaulted by an Uber driver may develop severe depression that causes them to underperform at work and need to see a therapist weekly.
+The emotional toll of the sexual assault, the cost of a career setback, and the expense of therapy can all potentially be considered damages in an Uber or Lyft sexual assault lawsuit.

 While the trauma of such a violating experience cannot be undone, securing compensation in a personal injury lawsuit can help restore some level of what was taken.
 Economic damages recognize financial losses the plaintiff has sustained, and non-economic damages provide compensation for the intangible costs that resulted from the plaintiff’s sexual assault injury.
 Examples of damages in an Uber sexual assault lawsuit include:

 - Medical bills

 - Pain and suffering

 - Loss of quality of life